The Early Middle Ages 500 – 1000

 Merchants

-The emerging centralised structures of the Merovingian and Carolingian era also favoured a broader economic growth and by leaps and bounces progress started to emerge which would in norhtwestern Europe lead to the developments of very rich cities, amongst the most prosperous in Europe.
+The emerging centralised structures of the Merovingian and Carolingian era also favoured a broader economic growth and by leaps and bounces progress started to emerge which would in norhtwestern Europe lead to the developments of very rich cities, among the most prosperous in Europe.

 As the war booty alone did no longer deliver enough of the ‘gifts’.
 The aristocracy had to more and more use the services of specialised merchants for the supply of their prestige and luxurious goods.
 Over time, trade, in a much broader way, would become the backbone of the local economy.